StrangeBeeCorp/docs/docs/thehive/installation/automated-installation-script-linux.md

     * [Wget](https://www.gnu.org/software/wget/) installed

 !!! danger "No authentication configured for Cassandra and Elasticsearch"
     This script doesn't set up authentication for Cassandra or Elasticsearch.
 For security—especially in production—enable authentication on both services before going live.
-See the corresponding steps in the [installation guide](installation-guide-linux-standalone-server.md).
+See [Configure Database and Index Authentication](../configuration/configure-authentication-cassandra-elasticsearch.md) for instructions.

 <h2>Procedure</h2>